deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Editor decoration colors

-In addition to using glyphs in the tab name to indicate things like the file has been modified, VS Code will also color the tab text.
+In addition to using glyphs in the tab name to indicate things like the file has been modified, VS Code will also change the color the tab text.

 This setting is now on by default, but it might be turned off if you've been using VS Code with Settings Sync for a while.